Research

 Modelling groundwater flow beneath Institute Glacier

 Figure 1: (a) Part of a 3D model of Institute Ice Stream in West Antarctica.
 Colours show the elevation of the glacier bed relative to sea level.
 The white line marks the grounding line, where ice begins to float on the ocean.
 The measured ice thickness is placed over the glacier bed, and a subglacial groundwater aquifer is represented beneath it.
 As new data become available, the aquifer properties will be refined. (b) Under stable climate conditions (left), the ice pressure and aquifer pressure are in balance.
 As climate warming thins the ice (right), aquifer pressure can exceed ice pressure, forcing water toward the glacier bed. (c) The subglacial groundwater feedback loop: glacier thinning causes the aquifer to release groundwater to the bed, increasing lubrication, accelerating ice flow, and causing further thinning.
+CC-BY Ryan M. Strickland.

 The weight of the ice above and the pressure from the groundwater below exist in a delicate balance.
 When an ice sheet thickens, its increasing weight forces water deeper into the underlying aquifer, raising the pressure of the aquifer.
 But when the ice thins, that highly pressurised groundwater tries to escape back to the base of the ice sheet.